mnelson4/yet-another-related-posts-plugin/readme.txt

 * Retina icons!
 Now served faster, in sprite form.
 * Bugfix: stopwords would not be loaded if WPLANG is defined but blank.
 * Added new `stats` method to `YARPP_Cache_*` objects.
-* Added `yarpp_settings_page` action to the options page and use it to load meta box code.
+* Load meta boxes on `screen_option` hook.
 Improves performance on admin pages.

 = 3.5.3 =